Tmitchy/-SOC-Incident-Documentation/README.md

 ## 🧩 Skills Demonstrated Across This Log

-As entries accumulate, this section tracks the range of SOC competencies shown across the full log — useful for a recruiter scanning for specific skills.
+As entries accumulate, this section tracks the range of SOC competencies shown across the full log, useful for a recruiter scanning for specific skills.

 - [ ] Phishing email analysis (headers, links, attachments)
 - [ ] Log correlation across multiple sources